ZexingYang/cse15l-lab-reports/lab1.md

 Ls -lat: list directories with three options: l :showing file information    a: all   t: sort by time Mkdir : make a directory called foo
 Then I use touch foo.txt to create a new text file under foo directory and use vim to open and edit foo.txt

+cp is copy and cat prints the content of the txt file